Disclosure: We may get commissions for purchases made through links in this post.

 Proper Care Will Keep Your Home Free of Wild Rodents

 There’s no doubt about it.
-As long as you keep your hamster clean and its cage free of excess food and moisture, your pet will not attract mice or other rodents.
+As long as you keep your hamster's cage free of excess food and moisture, your pet will not attract mice or other rodents.
 Now that you are confident that you will remain pest free, you can enjoy the fun and fluffy adventures that a pet hamster can provide!

 Looking for more interesting things to read about hamsters?
 Here are a few of our favorites -